NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 See :numref:`nextsteps` for a discussion about various speed-vs-quality choices.

-Here we chose to use a stereographic projection in ``point2dem`` centered on this region to create the DEM in units of meter.
+Here we chose to use a stereographic projection in ``point2dem`` centered at a point somewhere in the area of interest, in order to create the DEM in units of meter.
 One can can also use a different projection that can be passed to the option ``--t_srs``, or if doing as above, the center of the projection would need to change if working on a different region.

 It is important to examine the mean intersection error for each DEM::